List of Eircode routing areas in Ireland

-The list of Eircode routing key areas in Ireland is a tabulation of the routing key areas used by An Post and other mail delivery services for the purposes of directing mail within Ireland.
+This list of Eircode routing key areas in Ireland is a tabulation of the routing key areas used by An Post and other mail delivery services for the purposes of directing mail within Ireland.
 A routing key area "defines a principal post town" according to An Post.
 There are currently 139 routing key areas in the country.
 This table does not include the second part of Ireland's seven-character Eircodes, known as the "unique identifier".
 These are unique to individual addresses and are not street-level identifiers, as is the case in other countries.
 There are currently 2.2 million of these codes.

 Scope

 Although Ireland's routing key areas take a similar format to postcode areas in the United Kingdom (including Northern Ireland), they are not intended as a mnemonic for a county or city name, except for those used in the historic Dublin postal districts.
 Several towns and townlands can share the same routing key.
 A routing key coupled with a unique identifier looks like this: